Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Change the key policy of the key in `us-east-1` to grant the kms.
 Decrypt permission to the security engineer's IAM account.
 - [x] Grant the IAM role the `kms:Encrypt` permission for the key in `us-west-2` that encrypts objects that are in the destination S3 bucket.

-### A company uses an Amazon S3 bucket to store reports Management has mandated that all new objects stored in this bucket must be encrypted at rest using server-side encryption with a client-specified IAM Key Management Service (IAM KMS) CMK owned by the same account as the S3 bucket.
+### A company uses an Amazon S3 bucket to store reports Management has mandated that all new objects stored in this bucket must be encrypted at rest using server-side encryption with a client-specified IAM Key Management Service (AWS KMS) CMK owned by the same account as the S3 bucket.
 The IAM account number is 111122223333, and the bucket name is report bucket.
 The company's security specialist must write the S3 bucket policy to ensure the mandate can be Implemented.
 Which statement should the security specialist include in the policy?

 - [ ] Option A.
 ![Question 62 option A](images/question62_A.jpg)